MubashirAlam89/Solidity-tasks/Task-02/readme.md

+# Task 2: Simple Storage Contract

-## Question: Write a contract where a user can store a number and retrieve it.
+### Question: Write a contract where a user can store a number and retrieve it.